 The Hanover Street Social is a large, modern brasserie in the centre of Liverpool, listed in the Good Food Guide for its outstanding cuisine.

-With a modern brasserie meets urban warehouse feel, this truly is the perfect place to grab a quick bite to eat, a spot for socialising or of course tucking into a tasty helping of fish and chips.
+With a modern brasserie meets urban warehouse feel, this truly is the perfect place to grab a quick bite to eat, a spot for socialising or of course tucking into a tasty helping of fish and chips in Liverpool.

 The brainchild of the owners of the hugely successful Salt House Tapas, Hanover Street Social makes you feel at home as soon as you enter.